 Major fields of study

-In addition to individualized programs, Wells offers 21 majors and 39 minors, ranging from economic and management, to physics, psychology, chemistry, history and biology, to the visual and performing arts.
+In addition to individualized programs, Wells offers a variety of majors and minors, ranging from economics and management, to physics, criminal justice, psychology, chemistry, sport management, history and biology, to the visual and performing arts.
 In addition, Wells and nearby Cornell University share a close academic and social relationship.
 Wells students may register for courses offered by any of the seven undergraduate colleges at Cornell.
 The College also has cross-registration agreements with Ithaca College, which offers strong business courses.